Coordinator: Robert Bultitude, canoe(at)ottawaoutdoorclub.ca

 - Interior canoe-camping trip exceeds 10 participants, a second first aid kit is required.

-- Upon returning from a trip, contact the canoe coordinator or designated OOC member.
+- Upon returning from a trip, the Canoeing Coordinator or designated OOC member is contacted.

 - it is mandatory for each participant of a guided excursion to wear a life jacket or personal flotation device (PFD) at all times while in the canoe.
 You will not be permitted to participate if you do not wear one

 - cold water: when the water temperature is less than 15° C, procedures must exist to protect people from the effects of hypothermia.
 On these days, we strongly urge you to bring, at a minimum, a change of socks & underwear in a zip loc bag, and ideally, a complete change of clothing.
 If you don't have your own complete change of clothes and you get wet, we will have some extra outer clothes.
 You may not make a fashion statement in our clothes, but you'll be dry and warm!
 We'll have these with us in dry bags or equivalent.